-From Hwy 69 in Rusk, take Hwy 84 west 4.5 miles to the B&B. From downtown on the square, take Hwy 84 west 3.2 miles to the B&B. Located 0.5 miles west of the Texas State Railroad State Park.
+From Hwy.
+69 in Rusk, take Hwy.
+84 west 4.5 miles to the B&B.; From downtown on the square, take Hwy.
+84 west 3.2 miles to the B&B.; Located 0.5 mile west of the Texas State Railroad.

-This charming bed and breakfast is nestled in the heart of pineywoods and bottomland hardwoods.
-The B&B is a reconstructed Dog Trot House similar to the style from early Texas.
+This charming bed and breakfast is nestled in the heart of pineywoods and bottomland hardwoods and is a reconstructed dog trot house similar to the style from early Texas.
 The large porches and numerous chairs provide ample opportunity for relaxing and watching the nearby bird feeders.
 The 11-acre property provides great opportunity for a stroll to see the abundant wildlife.
-The owner is a Texas Master Naturalist and is in the process of creating a butterfly garden.
-The surrounding natural habitat and landscaping are wildlife attractants.

-Stroll along the forest edge to the gazebo and spring-fed pond, which hosts Catfish, Bass, Blue Gill, and Red-eared Sliders.
-Excellent viewing opportunities of both young and adult Night Herons exist as they nest in the nearby trees.
+Stroll along the forest's edge to the gazebo and spring-fed pond, which hosts catfish, bass, blue gill and red-eared sliders.
+Excellent viewing opportunities of both young and adult night-herons exist as they nest in the nearby trees.
 Bladderwort and hosts of other emergent wetland vegetation line the pond's edges and provide excellent feeding and resting grounds for dragonflies and damselflies.

-From downtown on the square in Rusk, take Hwy 84 west 2.7 miles to the park entrance.
-From the intersection of Hwy 69 and 84 West, go 4.0 miles to the station.
+From the downtown square in Rusk, take Hwy.
+84 west 2.7 miles to the park entrance.
+From the intersection of Hwy.
+69 and 84 West, go 4 miles to the station.

-The parking area near the lake is lined with sycamores, Catalpa, sweetgum, ash, willow, mimosa, and a variety of other trees and shrubs.
+The parking area near the lake is lined with sycamores, Catalpa, sweetgum, ash, willow, mimosa and a variety of other trees and shrubs.
 As you enter the nature trail, a forested wetland appears.
-Observe the dark watermarks along the bases of the trees, a historical indicator of the natural ecological processes of this system.
 Wooden signs along the trail display the names of trees and shrubs found throughout the property.
-Additionally, a bird blind along the trail offers several viewing windows to view birds such as woodpeckers, chickadees, Tufted Titmice, Pine Warblers, Carolina Wrens and more.
-Watch for Gray Squirrels scampering around the area.
-Don't forget to look and listen for Eastern Phoebe and Painted Bunting.
+A bird blind along the trail offers several viewing windows to view birds such as woodpeckers, chickadees, Tufted Titmouse, Pine Warbler, Carolina Wren, Eastern Phoebe and Painted Bunting.

-The trail terminates at the campground near the restrooms and a playground.
-An additional trail traverses the southern side of the lake between the railroad tracks and the waters edge.
+The trail terminates at the campground near the restrooms and playground.
+An additional trail traverses the southern side of the lake between the railroad tracks and the water's edge.
 Board the historic train at the Victorian-style train station located along the southeast side of the lake and travel to the station in Palestine.
-The 50-mile round trip steam-engine excursion takes about four hours.
+The 50-mile round-trip steam-engine excursion takes about 4 hours.

 Nichol's Green Park

-This excellent park has a 1.0-mile paved trail that provides access to some of the most beautiful sections of the park.
+This excellent park has a 1-mile paved trail that provides access to some of the most beautiful sections of the park.
 The park trail winds down into riparian woodlands along a creek.
-The steep slopes and ample vegetation provide a calming atmosphere where you can take a walk, sit and reflect on one of the many benches along the trail, roller blade, or jog.
 Cascading waterfalls flow down the native geologic formations of the area into a large reflecting pool below.
 The ferns and other understory plants seem to thrive in the cool, dark spaces of the forest.
-Sunlight dapples the pavement as it beams through the leaves of the willows, pecans, sweetgums, sycamores, hickories, and water oaks, creating a unique and ever changing pattern on the ground.
+Sunlight dapples the pavement as it beams through the leaves of the willows, pecans, sweetgums, sycamores, hickories and water oaks, creating a unique and ever-changing pattern on the ground.

-From US 79 in Jacksonville turn west on 79 and make a left on Main.
+From US 79 in Jacksonville, turn west on US 79 and make a left on Main.
 From Main, turn right onto Larissa.
-Travel approximately 0.3 miles and go left on College St. Travel south 1.1 miles on College St. to Byrd Rd.
-Note: College turns into Byrd Rd. when the road bends right (also called CR 3129).
+Travel approximately 0.3 mile and go left on College St. Travel south 1.1 miles on College St. to Byrd Rd.
+College turns into Byrd Rd. when the road bends right (also called CR 3129).
 Follow Byrd Rd. to its dead end in the campground (1.9 miles).

-Sycamore centurions line the entrance to this park, welcoming approaching visitors.
-The road ends with a breathtaking view of Lake Jacksonville and its calm, tranquil waters.
-RV and tent camping sites along with screened shelters line the peninsula shoreline, with its shallow clear water and sandy bottom.
-Numerous trees including Catalpa, pines, bald cypress, willows, and sweetgum provide excellent perching locations for a variety of birds.
-Enjoy swimming in the designated swimming area or just relish in the gentle lakeshore breeze.
-Watch the flowers for butterflies such as American Snouts, Hairstreaks or Eastern Tailed-Blues.
-Launch your boat or kayak and enjoy a day of fishing for Bass, Crappie, Perch, and Catfish.
+Sycamore centurions line the entrance to this park and the road ends with a breathtaking view of Lake Jacksonville and its calm, tranquil waters.
+RV and tent camping sites, along with screened shelters, line the peninsula shoreline, with its shallow clear water and sandy bottom.
+Numerous trees including catalpa, pines, bald cypress, willows and sweetgum provide excellent perching locations for a variety of birds.
+Enjoy swimming in the designated swimming area and watch the flowers for butterflies such as American Snouts, Hairstreaks or Eastern Tailed-Blues.

-Emergent vegetation along the shore includes a unique Spikerush and Seedboxes.
-This park is an aquatic vegetation demonstration site and has partnered with Texas Parks and Wildlife Department to study how aquatic plants grow in reservoir conditions.
-Stroll along the waters edge to study the vegetation and enjoy watching the damselflies and dragonflies.
+Emergent vegetation along the shore includes unique spikerush and seedboxes.
+This park is an aquatic vegetation demonstration site and has partnered with the TPWD to study how aquatic plants grow in reservoir conditions.
+Stroll along the water's edge to study the vegetation and enjoy watching the damselflies and dragonflies.

 Great Blue Herons hunt along the shore where a watchful eye may catch them piercing a fish.
-The vast open waters provide a wonderful opportunity for viewing water birds.
-Although domestic waterfowl abound within the park, migration is also an excellent time to visit the park.
-Eastern Bluebirds join you at the park entrance, while Swallows and Purple Martins dance overhead.
-Listen for calls of the Red-winged Blackbird and Grackle.
-In the evening, prowling wildlife such as Raccoons, Skunks, and Opossums may be likely visitors.
+The vast open waters provide a wonderful opportunity for viewing waterbirds.
+Eastern Bluebirds join you at the park entrance, while swallows and Purple Martins dance overhead.
+Listen for calls of the Red-winged Blackbird and Common Grackle.
+In the evening, prowling wildlife such as raccoons, skunks and opossums may be likely visitors.

-A pine grove stand located in the park provides an excellent opportunity of visitors to view a variety of woodpeckers and nuthatches.
-In the winter, White-breasted, Red-breasted, and Brown-headed nuthatches can all be observed.
+A pine grove stand located in the park provides an excellent opportunity for visitors to view a variety of woodpeckers and nuthatches.